tofu pressRecipe updated with a better and easier method, October 2017!

 Yields about 330g paneer.

-- 2 litres full fat milk don't use semi or skimmed milk
+- 2 litres full fat milk (UHT milk works a treat too)

 - Your Instant Pot!